Lower Yakima River

 Water Stargrass Project

-In the lower Yakima River, lack of scouring spring floods, low summer flows, and abundant nutrients have created conditions for an aquatic native plant, water stargrass, to become much more abundant.
-Mid-Columbia Fisheries is working with Benton County Conservation District to create an emergency drought-response plan to remove water stargrass from key fish areas in drought years, from below Prosser dam to the confluence with the Columbia River.
+In the lower Yakima River, a lack of scouring spring floods, low summer flows, and abundant nutrients have created favorable conditions for an aquatic native plant, water stargrass, to become much more prevalent.
+Mid-Columbia Fisheries is collaborating with Benton County Conservation District to develop an emergency drought-response plan to remove water stargrass from key fish habitats during drought years, spanning from below Prosser Dam to the confluence with the Columbia River.

 Yakima River Delta Restoration

-For the past several years, collaborative work has been done to improve fisheries, habitat, and water quality in the Yakima Basin.
-The continuation of this work relies on getting salmon and steelhead past Bateman Island, which sits at the mouth of the Yakima Delta, at the confluence of the Yakima and Columbia rivers.
-The barrier, coupled with its effect on water quality and non native predators, severely impacts migrating salmonids and other native fish species.
+Over the past several years, efforts have been made to improve fisheries, habitat, and water quality in the Yakima Basin.
+Continuing this work depends on helping salmon and steelhead pass beyond Bateman Island, which is located at the mouth of the Yakima Delta, where the Yakima and Columbia rivers meet.
+The barrier there, along with its effects on water quality and non-native predators, significantly harms migrating salmonids and other native fish species.

 Yakima River Mile 25 Restoration